By March 2020, WHO made the assessment that COVID-19 can be characterized as a pandemic.

 Three months later in June 2020 COVID-19 pandemic and social distancing measures are still resulting in many Australians staying indoors and limiting their normal daily routines.
 This is not an easy situation for anyone to manage.

-Queensland based supplier of Nurse Call Systems, Electrotek understands the criticality of providing care for carers.
-Theo Kuppens, Electrotek Managing Director explained: “While our unique INDUNA wireless Nurse Call System is changing the lives of nurses by negating alarm fatigue, our company actively supports and encourages mental self-care and coping strategies for all Australia’s paid and unpaid health carers.”
+Queensland-based supplier of Nurse Call Systems, Electrotek understands the criticality of providing care for carers.
+Theo Kuppens and Neil Davey, Electrotek leadership team, explained: “While our unique INDUNA wireless Nurse Call System is changing the lives of nurses by negating alarm fatigue, our company actively supports and encourages mental self-care and coping strategies for all Australia’s paid and unpaid health carers.”

 Some effective self-care and coping strategies for carers: